BinarCode/laravel-restify/docs/docs/4.0/auth/profile.md

 We will get back `4xx` validation:

-:::warn Accept header
+:::warning
-If you test it via Postman (or other HTTP client), make sure you always pass the `Accept` header `application/json`.
+Accept header If you test it via Postman (or other HTTP client), make sure you always pass the `Accept` header `application/json`.
 This will instruct Laravel to return you back json formatted data:
 :::

 ```json